 Within a couple of weeks, the number of food parcels being requested more than tripled from around 300 per week to over 1,100 per week.
 In all, those generous hearts helped feed over 27,000 individuals.

-A new demographic of need
+Food Insecurity an a new demographic of need

 The move away from lockdown has not meant a return to normal levels of demand.
 Lost jobs and lower incomes mean the need for food support has hit a new demographic.
 Food parcel distribution remains at about 800 per week as people who were previously financially secure now find themselves economically vulnerable.